 A big THANK YOU to you for reading this far and for visiting the site.
 It’s Kat here, not some robot generated bla bla bla, and I want to thank you from the bottom of my heart for shopping local.
 Read on if you want to see who you’re supporting.

-Kat (n): A mobile boutique owner, soon-to-be real estate agent, casual fashion lover, almost Mrs. Johnson, full-speed entrepreneur, devoted Jesus follower, avid coffee drinker, nap enthusiast, and a natural floor dweller.
+Kat (n): A mobile boutique owner, casual fashion lover, almost Mrs. Johnson, teacher, blogger, full-speed entrepreneur, devoted Jesus follower, avid coffee drinker, nap enthusiast, and a natural floor-dweller.

 I am the brunette behind the madness, ladies and gentlemen.
 Thank you for landing here, for whatever reason brought you here, thank you.
-You are supporting a 22 year old entrepreneur who’s dreams are to shape the future of our world, one lady at a time.
-You are helping fund several ministries, a mortgage payment, making sure my future fur-baby gets to eat, and setting me up for a life that I had never dreamed possible.
+You are supporting a 23 year-old entrepreneur who’s dreams are to shape the future of our world, one lady at a time.
+You are helping fund several ministries, a mortgage payment, making sure my future fur-baby gets to eat, and setting me up for a life that is able to impact many, many others.

 You see, I was only 18 years-old whenever I started this journey… and OHMYGOODNESS has it been just that, a journey.
 From the website, to parties, to the truck, and all of the other adventures in between, I have been the most fortunate person to cross paths with some amazing people.
 This journey has lead me to life-long trucker-friends and no, not the “trucker” image that just popped into your head.
 There are more than twelve mobile boutiques in St. Louis now (you can find them linked below) and I have been so fortunate to call many of these bossbabes my friends… trucker-friends.
 This journey has lead me to new passions, to meet my soon-to-be husband, to have the time for the things I love and so so much more.

 On this journey I have had the privilege of teaching music and art, both of which I am extremely passionate about.
-Not because I had to, but because I love to.
-It has allowed me to support my local church, Crosspoint Church, and other ministries that I hold near and dear to my heart like the Sick and Elderly Program, The Brave Collection, both financially and with my time.
+It has allowed me to support my local church, Crosspoint Church, and other ministries that I hold near and dear to my heart like the Sick and Elderly Program, The Brave Collection, JoyFM, Crisis Nursery, many local schools and churches, both financially and with my time.
 It has allowed me to find a new love for the outdoors and take time to truly enjoy the beauty of God’s creation.
-This journey has allowed me the opportunity to go after new dreams, blogs, real estate, degrees, and more (can’t spill all the beans).
+This journey has allowed me the opportunity to go after new dreams, blogs, and more (can’t spill all the beans).

 This journey has just started!
 As you can see, life is full of great surprises, which I am sure you are well aware of.
 When you sign up for a journey like I did at such a young age, it opens doors that you never even knew existed.
-I get to do extra jobs because I want to, not just because I have to.
+I have the opportunity to serve in many areas because I want to, not just because I have to.
 It is such a honor to be able to help women, young and old, in so many different facets of life.

-I used to have this very standard “About Page” that I actually paid someone to write for me, but something I have learned along the way is transparency goes far beyond a facade of a perfect life.
+I used to have this very standard “About Page” (that I actually paid someone to write for me), but something I have learned along the way is transparency goes far beyond a facade of a perfect life.
 I by no means live a perfect life, claim to be perfect, or have it all-together.
-But, now you know me, the real me, the one who isn’t hiding behind the titles.
+But just so you know this is the real me, Kat, typing all of this up and hoping that I caught all of my typos.
 The lover of work, naps, coffee, Jesus, and shopping.
 You can email me at email@example.com and let me know that you read along, it will be me that responds.
 Or, why not message Kat’s Closet on Facebook, I’ll respond there too.
-Let me know that you came, you saw, and you feel a little something.
+Let me know that you came, you saw, and you're excited to be on a journey too.

-Thanks for reading, thanks for sharing, thanks for shopping local and checking out all of my friends.
-Come find me on the truck sometime, let’s be friends.
+Thanks for reading, thanks for sharing, thanks for shopping local and checking out all of my trucker-friends below.
+Come find me on the truck sometime, let’s be friends!

 Indigo Home Decor